Poider/scrapperUSAID/USAID/report/report.md

     has gdp from 1980 to 2016

-thats what that global result is sorta random, cus their data are gathered from multiple different datasets
+thats what that global result is sorta random, caus their data are gathered from multiple different datasets